daniel-avzaradel/daniel-avzaradel/README.md

 - Classical musician, pianist, composer and music producer :musical_keyboard: :headphones:

 - Into photography :camera:
-- Play a lot of Chess on my spare time: 👑
+- Play some Chess on my spare time: 👑
 - Poker: Texas Hold'em: ♠️
 - Love video-games, currently playing FFXIV when I'm not working or coding :smiley: